 Most people have a natural dislike for creatures making a habit of dining on living hosts.
-Like mosquitoes, black flies and deer flies are some noted favorites.
+Like mosquitoes, black flies and deer flies are some noted favourites.
 Leeches also have this effect on most of us.

 History portrays them as blood-sucking creatures with a lousy reputation.
 But if you trace their roots back to medieval times when leeches were used for medicinal purposes, a practice that is still in use today, you will see that they have not always been thought of as demon creatures.